 The employees of the Administration earn thirty (30) days of vacation and eighteen (18) days of sick leave annually.
 Since May 2017, the employees accumulate 1.25 days per month of vacation, which is equivalent to 15 days of vacation annually.
 Vacation time accumulated is fully vested to the employees from the first day of work but cannot be used during the first three months of work.
 In the event of resignation, an employee is reimbursed for accumulated vacation days up to sixty (60) days.
 Separation of employment prior to the use of all or part of the sick leave terminates all rights for compensation except that, in the event of retirement, an employee is reimbursed for accumulated sick leave days up to the maximum allowed of ninety (90) days after 10 years of services.

-Notes to the Financial Statements For the Fiscal Year Ended June 30, 2020 i.
+i.
 Deferred outflows/inflows of resources